DataBiosphere/data-portal/content/community-update/community-update/dcp-updates.md

 * Standardized analysis results (BAM and index files) made by the latest HCA 10x and SmartSeq-2 pipelines for all projects
-* DCP-generated count matrices stratified by species, library construction method, and organ for each project
+* HCA Data Portal-generated count matrices stratified by species, library construction method, and organ for each project

 After these standardized analyses are complete, we will begin releasing new projects and analyses on a monthly basis.
 We are also working towards incorporating controlled-access projects.

-Once processing is complete, we will retire DCP 1.0 View.
+Once processing is complete, we will retire HCA Data Portal 1.0 View.

 ---

-## Coming Soon - DCP 2.0
+## Coming Soon - HCA Data Portal 2.0

 #### October 9, 2020

-We are excited to announce the launch of the DCP 2.0 this fall.
-This has been a collaborative effort over the past 6 months to take on board the HCA community feedback and understand the unmet needs in order to align the goals of the DCP with the wider HCA community goals.
+We are excited to announce the launch of the HCA Data Portal 2.0 this fall.
+This has been a collaborative effort over the past 6 months to take on board the HCA community feedback and understand the unmet needs in order to align the goals of the HCA Data Portal with the wider HCA community goals.

 We have made significant changes, including GA4GH-compliance, more data—50% more than previously—and, where available,